3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Have Klipper turn your printer's LED's on & off automatically when Klipperscreen sleeps & wakes when the printer is idle & in "Standby" mode!

+Lights stay on while printing, but the screen will still go to sleep.

 ****************************************************************************************************************************

 <details>